Bernard the Buddy Dog

 Why Have a School Dog?

-It has become increasingly common for schools to have a school dog in recent years, but ‘Why?’
+In recent years, it has become increasingly common for schools to have a school dog, but ‘Why?’
 I hear you ask!